jlzych/jlzych.com/source/posts/2015-12-10-why-designers-should-code.html.md

 But this comes with a caveat: designers shouldn’t write production code.
 They're experts in the user experience, not frontend technology.
 They should be solving customer problems, not trying to write scalable, maintainable, and performant code.
 That's a full-time job that requires [dedicated professionals](https://medium.com/design-optimizely/why-we-hire-ui-engineers-on-optimizely-s-design-team-b2a789553b79#.qiwr5ezia).

 So learn how to code.
 Ink traps don’t design themselves.

+---

+_Update 12/12/15: This article sparked a lot of questions about designers not writing production code on [Designer News](https://www.designernews.co/stories/60579).
+I responded to a lot of them and attempted to clarify what I meant by that statement._

+_In summary, I wasn't trying to draw a hard and fast line on what designers should do, or what they're capable of doing skill-wise.
+Writing production code on occasion is fine.
+But what I have a problem with is if designers are expected to code everything they design.
+Those are separate jobs that should be handled by separate people._